AnthonyHPham/lichess-Data-Analysis/README.md

  - Chance of an upset (person A beats person B where person B has at least 100 more ELO points than person A)
  - Chance of a walkover (person A beats person B where person B has at least 100 less ELO points than person A)
  - Number of times a specific piece has been moved
- - Popularity of time controls
+ - Popularity of time controls (will use other databases)

  Please note that this is not a final list of what I want to figure out with the data!